Remarks on the minimal model theory for log surfaces in the analytic setting: Preliminaries

-\begin{rem}[Stein factorization] We can take the Stein factorization of each proper surjective morphism of reduced complex analytic spaces (cf. \cite[Theorem 1.9]{Uen75}). \end{rem}
+\begin{remark}[Stein factorization] We can take the Stein factorization of each proper surjective morphism of reduced complex analytic spaces (cf.~\cite[Theorem 1.9]{Uen75}). \end{remark}

-\begin{defn}[{Nefness, see \cite[Definition 2.48]{Fjn22}}] Let $\pi\colon X\rightarrow Y$ be a projective morphism of complex analytic spaces such that $X$ is a normal complex variety, and let $W$ be a subset of $Y$.
+\begin{definition}[{Nefness, see \cite[Definition 2.48]{Fjn22}}] Let $\pi\colon X\rightarrow Y$ be a projective morphism of complex analytic spaces such that $X$ is a normal complex analytic variety, and let $W$ be a subset of $Y$.
 Let $D$ be an $\mathbb{R}$-Cartier $\mathbb{R}$-divisor on $X$.
 If $D\cdot C\geq0$ for every projective integral curve $C$ on $X$ such that $\pi(C)$ is a point, then $D$ is said to be \textit{$\pi$-nef} or \textit{nef over $Y$}.
-If $D\cdot C\geq0$ for every projective integral curve $C$ on $X$ such that $\pi(C)$ is a point of $W$, then $D$ is said to be \textit{nef over $W$} or \textit{$\pi$-nef over $W$}. \end{defn}
+If $D\cdot C\geq0$ for every projective integral curve $C$ on $X$ such that $\pi(C)$ is a point of $W$, then $D$ is said to be \textit{nef over $W$} or \textit{$\pi$-nef over $W$}. \end{definition}

-\begin{defn}[Suitable neighborhoods] Let $\pi\colon X\rightarrow Y$ be a projective surjective morphism of complex analytic varieties.
+\begin{definition}[Suitable neighborhoods] Let $\pi\colon X\rightarrow Y$ be a projective surjective morphism of complex analytic varieties.
 Assume that $X$ is a normal complex surface.
 Let $W$ be a compact subset of $Y$.
-If an open neighborhood $U$ of $W$ on $Y$ satisfies the following properties, we call it a \textit{suitable neighborhood of $W$ associated to $\pi\colon X\rightarrow Y$.} \begin{itemize} \item $U$ is a relatively compact subset of $Y$. \item $U-W$ is smooth. \item $\pi\colon X\rightarrow Y$ is smooth over $U-W$. \end{itemize} \end{defn}
+If an open neighborhood $U$ of $W$ on $Y$ satisfies the following properties, we call it a \textit{suitable neighborhood of $W$ associated to $\pi\colon X\rightarrow Y$.} \begin{itemize} \item $U$ is a relatively compact subset of $Y$. \item $U-W$ is smooth. \item $\pi\colon X\rightarrow Y$ is smooth over $U-W$. \end{itemize} \end{definition}